taufiqchin/Speech-AAC/README.md

 ---
 **⚙️ Usage Statement**

-All OpenMoji and SVG Repo icons are used or adapted in accordance with their open licences.
+All OpenMoji, SVG Repo and Google's Generative AI model (Gemini) icons are used or adapted in accordance with their open licences.
 They form the visual foundation of this AAC project, representing everyday verbs, nouns, and actions in a clear, accessible format for all users — including children, individuals with speech or language difficulties, and educators.

 In addition to these sources, this project includes: